 Know Your Purpose of Ammunition

 The type of ammo you use will be determined by the firearm and the purpose for which it is being employed.
 For instance, if you are using a pistol for self-defense, you should opt for ammo that will penetrate and inflict maximum damage on the target.
 Most handgun rounds are used at fairly close range, so unless you’re shooting competitively, performance at longer range isn’t something to consider.
-However, when hunting or precision shooting with a rifle, you should choose rifle ammo that offers adequate long range accuracy.
-Different barrels offer different rates of bullet rotation; a good match is critical to longer range consistency.
+However, when hunting or precision shooting, the better choice would be ammo that offers adequate long range accuracy.
+In rifles, it's important to know that different barrels offer different rates of bullet rotation; a good match is critical to longer range consistency.

 Determine Your Function- Understanding Bullet Profiles

 Shooting your weapon can be done for various reasons, such as target practice, hunting, or self-defense.
 For target practice, you want to look for affordable FMJ (Full Metal Jacket) ammunition, which is a copper shell filled with soft lead.
 However, for hunting or self-defense, FMJ is not suitable as it can pass through the target and potentially hurt anyone in its path.
 A better choice is hollow point or soft point, both intended to immediately expand and stop after penetration.
 These hollow points will create a larger wound and transfer energy into the target to prevent it from going through.